Gradient-boosting decision tree

 In the cell above, we manually edited the legend to get only a single label for all the residual lines.

-Indeed, our initial tree was not expressive enough to handle the complexity of the data, as shown by the residuals.
-In a gradient-boosting algorithm, the idea is to create a second tree which, given the same data data, will try to predict the residuals instead of the vector target.
-We would therefore have a tree that is able to predict the errors made by the initial tree.
+Indeed, our initial tree is not expressive enough to handle the complexity of the data, as shown by the residuals.
+In a gradient-boosting algorithm, the idea is to create a second tree which, given the same data, tries to predict the residuals instead of the vector target, i.e. we have a second tree that is able to predict the errors made by the initial tree.

 Let’s train such a tree.